');

 About Hebron, OH

-Hebron is a small community in Ohio with a population of 2,474 residents.
-The median household income is $56,691 per year, which is near the national average.
-The median age in Hebron is 34.9 years.
+Hebron is a small town located in Ohio with a population of 2,474 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,691 per year, which is 25% below the national median of $75,149.
+The median age of 34.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 Cost of Living in Hebron, OH